Welcome to Year 3

 • Please make sure your child’s book bag or backpack containing their reading books and reading record is brought into school every day

-• Other online platforms are available for the children to use either as part of the weekly Home Learning or as additional resources to further embed learning done in school.
+• Other online platforms are available for the children to use either as part of the weekly Home Learning or as additional resources to further embed learning from in school.
 In Year 3, this includes Spelling Shed and Times Tables Rockstars.
 Logins can be found in the front of the children’s Reading Records.

-• A spelling quiz will be held every Friday.
+• A spelling quiz will be held every Friday

 • When the children begin Year 3, they no longer receive the Universal Infant Free School Meals entitlement.
-School lunches are available to be purchased every day, or you are welcome to send your child in with a packed lunch (please remember nothing in these should include nuts).
-Parents struggling to meet the cost of school lunches may still be entitled to Free School Meals (FSM) – further details about this can be found here.
+School lunchesare available to be purchased every day, or you are welcome to send your child in with a packed lunch (please remember nothing in these should include nuts).
+Parents struggling to meet the cost of school lunches may still be entitled to Free School Meals (FSM)– further details about this can be found here.

 As always, there will be lots of learning and exciting activities going on in Year 3 this term!